pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 Pktmbuf Library
 ===============

-The pktmbuf library provides the ability to allocate and free buffers (pktmbufs) that may be used by the FGEN application to store message buffers.
+The fgenbuf library provides the ability to allocate and free buffers (fgenbufs) that may be used by the FGEN application to store message buffers.
 The message buffers are stored in a mempool, using the :ref:`Mempool Library <Mempool_Library>`.

-A pktmbuf struct generally carries network packet buffers, but it can actually be any data (control data, events, ...).
+A fgenbuf struct generally carries network packet buffers, but it can actually be any data (control data, events, ...).
-The pktmbuf header structure is kept as small as possible and currently uses just one cache line, with the most frequently used fields being in that cache line.
+The fgenbuf header structure is kept as small as possible and currently uses just one cache line, with the most frequently used fields being in that cache line.

 Design of Packet Buffers